-The Wild West meets the classic urban area of Copenhagen-Vesterbro.
+McKluud – The Wild West meets the classic urban area of Copenhagen.

 When I’m in the mood for a couple of beers (I only drink “Odense pilsner” when I’m here, which is a rare beer in these parts), playing dice games with my friends and small-talking with strangers – McKluud is the place for me.

-In the middle of the well-known street, Istedgade – between urban boutiques, voluntary second-hand shops and discrete red lighted basements – is the home for the number 1 saloon in town.
+In the middle of the well-known street, Istedgade – between takeaway spots, newly opened restaurants, voluntary second-hand shops and discrete red-lighted basements – that is the home for the number 1 saloon in town.

 Normally every day from Wednesday evening till Saturday is prime time.
 If you arrive late, it can be difficult to squeeze in and get a table.